MileHacker Logo

 Common Tourist Mistakes

-• Over-scheduling too many wineries in one day leads to rushing.
+• Over-scheduling too plenty of wine estates within a single day leads to rushing.
 Three to four visits are a good maximum.

 • Never drive impaired.
 Use a designated driver, hire a car service, or use ride-sharing.

-• Arriving without reservations for tastings or popular restaurants, especially on weekends, often leads to disappointment and long waits.
+• Arriving without reservations for sampling or popular restaurants, especially on weekends, often leads to disappointment and long waits.

 • Missing the smaller, family-owned wineries means passing on intimate, personal experiences frequently at better value.